mozilla/shield-studies-addon-template/docs/DEV.md

 Code at [/test/functional_test.js](/test/functional_test.js).

+Note: The study variation/branch during tests is overridden by a preference in the FIREFOX_PREFERENCES section of `test/utils.js`.

-Note: The functional tests are using async/await, so make sure you are running Node 7.6+
+(The functional tests are using async/await, so make sure you are running Node 7.6+)

 The functional testing set-up is a minimal set of tests imported from <https://github.com/mozilla/share-button-study> which contains plenty of examples of functional tests relevant to Shield study addons.